One of Ours: Composition

-Cather's cousin Grosvenor (G.P.
-Cather) was born and raised on the farm that adjoined her own family's, and she combined parts of her own personality with Grosvenor's in the character of Claude.
+Cather's cousin Grosvenor P. (G.P.)
+Cather was born and raised on the farm that adjoined her own family's, and she combined parts of her own personality with Grosvenor's in the character of Claude.
 Cather explained in a letter to Dorothy Canfield Fisher:

-Grosvenor was killed in 1918 in Cantigny, France.
+Grosvenor was killed in action in World War I in 1918 during the Battle of Cantigny, France.
 Cather learned of his death while reading the newspaper in a hair salon.
 She wrote:

 He was awarded the Distinguished Service Cross and a Silver Star citation for bravery under fire, of which Cather wrote:

 Cather was unhappy that the novel "will be classed as a war story", which was not her intention.
 She departed from her previous practice of writing about the western life she knew well to write this story set partly in military life and overseas only because "it stood between me and anything else."

 Cather was working on the novel during a visit to Canada in the summer of 1919 and finished it in Toronto in 1921.
 She used her cousin's letters and those of David Hochstein, a New York violinist who served as the model for Claude's wartime friend David Gerhardt.
 She interviewed veterans and wounded soldiers in hospitals, focusing especially on the experience of rural Nebraskans she profiled in a magazine article, "Roll Call on the Prairie".
 She visited the French battlefields as well.

 Plot

-While attending Temple College, Claude tried to convince his parents that attending the State University would give him a better education.
+While attending Temple College, Claude tries to convince his parents that attending the State University would give him a better education.
 His parents ignore his pleas and Claude continues at the Christian college.
 After a football game, Claude meets and befriends the Erlich family, quickly adapting his own world perception to the Erlichs' love of music, free-thinking, and debate.
 His career at university and his friendship with the Erlichs are dramatically interrupted, however, when his father expands the family farm and Claude is obligated to leave university and operate part of the family farm.

 Once pinned to the farm, Claude marries Enid Royce, a childhood friend.
 His notions of love and marriage are quickly devastated when it becomes apparent that Enid is more interested in political activism and Christian missionary work than she is in loving and caring for Claude.
 When Enid departs for China to care for her missionary sister, who has suddenly fallen ill, Claude moves back to his family's farm.
 As World War I begins in Europe, the family is fixated on every development from overseas.
 When the United States decides to enter the war, Claude enlists in the US Army.

-Finally believing he has found a purpose in life - beyond the drudgery of farming and marriage - Claude revels in his freedom and new responsibilities.
-Despite an influenza epidemic and the continuing hardships of the battlefield, Claude Wheeler nonetheless has never felt as though he has mattered more.
+Finally believing he has found a purpose in life beyond the drudgery of farming and marriage, Claude revels in his freedom and new responsibilities.
+Despite an influenza epidemic and the continuing hardships of the battlefield, Claude has never felt as though he has mattered more.
 His pursuit of vague notions of purpose and principle culminates in a ferocious front-line encounter with an overwhelming German onslaught.